ribbon-finance/ribbon-v1/README.md

-# dojima-finance
+# Ribbon Finance

 ## Deployments

-Doji uses truffle for migrations and deployments.
+Ribbon uses truffle for migrations and deployments.

 1. First, run the truffle migrations.